 Dr. Stuart Marrs, Professor of Music

 Dr. Marrs taught at the National University of Costa Rica, Indiana University, and since 1985 has been teaching at the University of Maine.
 In addition to his teaching and performance, while at UMaine Marrs has also occupied the positions of Chair of the Music Division and Associate Provost and Dean for Undergraduate Education.
 Stuart Marrs received his doctorate from Indiana University School of Music.
 Dr. Marrs tours the US, Asia, Europe, and Latin America as soloist, conductor, clinician, and teacher.
-In 2005, he authored the ground-breaking analytical DVD: Stuart Marrs on Elliott Carter: Eight Pieces for Four Timpani – Performance and Analysis, which has received international attention.
+In 2005, he authored the ground-breaking analytical DVD, some of which is now viewable on YouTube: Stuart Marrs on Elliott Carter: Eight Pieces for Four Timpani – Performance and Analysis, which has received international attention.

 Stuart Marrs produces new exciting interactive DVD on Elliott Carter’s Eight Pieces for Four Timpani!

 Click here for a very detailed résumé

 Click here for a report on my unique experience at The Great Went in August of 1997.